Emmanuel-Desouza/Project-8/Project-8.md

 ### Remember, this is only internal configuration and it is also local to our LB server, these names will neither be ‘resolvable’ from other servers internally nor from the Internet.

+### I have just implemented a Load balancing Web Solution for my DevOps team.